rieckpil/progmot/content/post/proofread-one-year-course-release.md

 Whenever there were exercises or assignments at the end of each lesson, I usually ignored them as they were sometimes too simple or somehow already covered by me coding along.

 This personal preference was the main reason not to include any specific coding task after each lesson.
-I thought that if you are eager to learn this topic, you'll try to apply the knowledge as soon as possible by default.
+I thought that if customers are eager to learn this topic, they'll try to apply the knowledge as soon as possible by default.

 Otherwise, it's shallow learning, and if you're not motivated, exercises might also not help that much.